 Homebuyer Education Requirement.
 Applicants for Mortgage Loans originated under most programs under the Single Family Mortgage Program are required by the Authority to complete a homebuyer education class.
 Homebuyer education classes are intended to give applicants a clearer understanding, among other things, of their debt obligations.
-Homebuyer education classes are offered statewide and in-person classes are offered at no cost to the Borrower by housing counseling agencies and housing authorities meeting applicable legal requirements and under contract with the Authority ("participating agencies").
+Homebuyer education classes are offered statewide and in-person classes are offered at no cost to the Borrower by housing counseling agencies and housing authorities meeting applicable legal requirements and under contract with the Authority

+("participating agencies").
 Pursuant to its contracts with such participating agencies, the Authority will pay participating agencies up to certain amounts for in-person classes.
-Homebuyer education classes are also available online from certain of the participating agencies, the costs of such on-line classes are to be paid by the Borrower.
+Homebuyer education classes are also available online from certain of the participating agencies.
+Such online classes are being offered for free for a limited time due to COVID-19 related circumstances.